-It may be more difficult to identify pneumonia if you have lung cancer.
+It may be more difficult to identify pneumonia if you have lung cancer, however.
 Many of the symptoms of pneumonia can seem like the symptoms or complications of lung cancer.

 Pneumonia has three main causes:

-A virus causes one-third of the cases of pneumonia in the United States.
+Viruses cause one-third of the U.S. cases of pneumonia each year.
 Some viruses that can cause pneumonia include:

-Chemicals may also cause pneumonia.
-Certain gases, chemicals, or excessive dust can irritate your nose and airways, and increase your chances of developing pneumonia.
+Chemicals may also predispose you to pneumonia.
+Certain gases, chemicals, or excessive dust can irritate your nose and airways, increasing your chances of developing pneumonia.

 Having one type of pneumonia doesn’t prevent you from having a second type.
-People who develop viral pneumonia have a higher risk of getting a bacterial infection.
+In fact, people who develop viral pneumonia have a higher risk of getting a bacterial infection.

 Anyone can get pneumonia, but certain risk factors increase your chance.
 One of those factors is lung cancer.
 People with lung cancer frequently develop pneumonia.